recursehex/Hybrid/docs/type-system.md

 string[] names = ["Alice", "Bob", "Charlie"]
 ```

 Arrays are implemented as structs containing a pointer to elements and a size in LLVM IR.
 Array literals regenerate their elements to match the declared element type, so `float[] temps = [98.6, 100.0]` stores true 32-bit floats even though the literal syntax defaults to `double`.
-The same width-aware regeneration applies to character arrays—`schar[] ascii = ['A', 'B']` produces 8-bit code units while `lchar[]` stores full 32-bit values.
+The same width-aware regeneration applies to character arrays, so `schar[] ascii = ['A', 'B']` produces 8-bit code units while `lchar[]` stores full 32-bit values.

 ### Strings and Unicode